 Local employers can opt-in to offer supplemental plans to their employees as an optional benefit.
-Employers should contact ETF to complete the necessary paperwork to participate.
-ETF will work with the vendor to set up enrollment processes and the vendor will work with the employer to set up billing processes and orient the employer to the plan benefits.
+This can be done once per year during the annual open enrollment period.
+Employers should contact the applicable vendor to complete the necessary paperwork to participate.
+The vendor will work with the employer to set up enrollment and billing processes and orient the employer to the plan.

 Eligibility requirements for local employers to participate are found in section 201 of the publication How to Join the Wisconsin Public Employers' Group Health Insurance Program (ET-1139).
 The eligibility requirements are the same as health insurance but employers do not have to participate in health insurance to offer the supplemental plans to their employees.
+The vendor will verify the employer is eligible using the ET-1407 local employer contact list that is provided to all of ETF's health and supplemental plan vendors on a quarterly basis.
+If an employer is not listed on the ET-1407, the vendor will contact the ETF supplemental plan program manager(s) for further verification.